srMarquinho/CV/README.md

 ----

-Former educator and manager with extensive experience in software development, including warehouse delivery solutions, government websites and Formula 1 strategy content delivery.
-I have a track record of delivering solutions for high-profile companies, always leveraging cutting-edge technologies and methodologies.
+With a diverse background as an educator and manager, I bring extensive experience in software development, having successfully delivered projects for high-profile companies in areas such as warehouse delivery solutions, government websites, "Formula 1" strategy content delivery and the "NHS" providing a DMS solution.
+My career is marked by leveraging cutting-edge technologies and methodologies to deliver innovative solutions.

-Currently, at Mizaic, I'm revolutionizing the clinician-patient experience by developing an Electronic Document Management System tailored for the NHS.
-I transform physical, unstructured, and legacy records into digital, organized, searchable, and shareable content.
+Current Role:

+At Songtradr, I contribute to transforming the B2B music industry through innovative technology and creativity.
+Empowering clients such as Google, Adidas, Netflix, VRBO, and Fenty to grow their businesses and foster positive brand affinity with their audiences through the power of music.

+Previous Experience

-In my previous role at Bspoke Global Networks Ltd (BGN), I powered the integration of media and data sources, building new content experiences for users through powerful workflows.
-I contributed to the delivery of the BGN live media and data streaming platform for events like *Formula 1* and *MotoGP*.
-I played a pivotal role in introducing modern data engineering tools and practices and in designing UI/UX for the main application for *Formula 1* and *MotoGP*.
-I'm also a Moleculer.js source code contributor.
+In my role at Bspoke Global Networks Ltd (BGN), I was instrumental in integrating media and data sources to create new content experiences through robust workflows.
+I contributed to the development of the BGN live media and data streaming platform for prestigious events such as Formula 1, Formula E and MotoGP.
+I played a pivotal role in introducing modern data engineering tools and practices and in designing the UI/UX for the main application used in these events.
+Additionally, I am a Moleculer.js source code contributor.

-**Key Achievements:**
+Key Achievements:

-- Delivered BGN live media and data streaming platform for *Formula 1* and *MotoGP*.
+Delivered the BGN live media and data streaming platform for Formula 1 and MotoGP.
-- Introduced modern data engineering tools and practices.
+Introduced modern data engineering tools and practices, enhancing workflow efficiency.
-- Designed UI/UX for *Formula 1* and *MotoGP* applications.
+Designed intuitive UI/UX for applications used in Formula 1 and MotoGP.
-- Provided mentoring to the team throughout project execution.
+Provided mentoring and leadership to the team throughout project execution.

-**Core Technology Skills:**
+Core Technology Skills:

-- Languages: JavaScript, TypeScript, Ruby, Python
+Languages: JavaScript, TypeScript, Ruby, Python
-- Technologies: React.js, Node.js, AWS, Messaging (Apache Kafka, RabbitMQ, AMQP), Docker, Kubernetes, CI/CD (Bitbucket pipeline, GitHub Actions), Databases (Mongo, Elasticsearch, SQL), Microservices, Complex events, and streaming data processing.
+Technologies: React.js, Node.js, AWS, Messaging (Apache Kafka, RabbitMQ, AMQP), Docker, Kubernetes, CI/CD (Bitbucket Pipeline, GitHub Actions), Databases (MongoDB, Elasticsearch, SQL), Microservices, Complex Event Processing, and Streaming Data Processing

 I'm passionate about learning new technologies as they evolve.